-Smoke Detectors
+■ Smoke Detectors

-Smoke detectors that are a part of this system may not properly alert occupants of a fire for a number of rea-sons, some of which follow.
+Smoke detectors that are a part of this system may not properly alert occupants of a fire for a number of reasons, some of which follow.
 The smoke detectors may have been improperly installed or positioned.
 Smoke may not be able to reach the smoke detectors, such as when the fire is in a chimney, walls or roofs, or on the other side of closed doors.
-Smoke detectors may not detect smoke from fires on another level of the residence or building.
+Smoke detectors may not detect smoke from fires on another level of the resi-